 - Portion them and wrap them individually in cling film until they’re airtight to make sure they don’t get freezer burn

 - Put them into a sandwich bag and label it with a name and date

 - Put them in the freezer where they’ll freeze within a few hours

 - When you’re ready to eat them, allow them to properly defrost in the fridge

 Here’s our quick and easy method to make delicious apple flapjacks:

-Add the Pink Lady® apples and sugar into a pan, cover with the saucepan lid and gently simmer over a medium-low heat until the apples begin to soften.
+Put the Pink Lady® apples and sugar into a pan, cover with the lid and gently simmer over a medium-low heat until the apples begin to soften – around 10-15 minutes.

-Then add the butter and golden syrup and bring to a gentle simmer again.
+Add the sunflower spread and golden syrup and bring to a gentle simmer again.

-Gently stir in the oats, salt and ginger to coat through.
+Gently stir in the oats and ginger to coat thoroughly.

-Pour the mixture into a buttered cake tin (8 inch round) and bake in the oven for 30 minutes.
+Spoon the mixture into the prepared tin and bake in the oven for 30 minutes.
 Allow to cool before turning out and cutting into 12 wedges.